MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--View-and-Sort-Table-Data.md

 ---
-title: "How to: View and Sort Table Data" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na
+title:"How to: View and Sort Table Data" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 7611e9d5-afeb-4aee-a383-f41ee307d065
 caps.latest.revision: 11
-manager: terryaus
+manager: edupont
 ---
 # How to: View and Sort Table Data
 Usually, you use a page to view the data in a table, but you can also view the data directly by running the table from Object Designer.